containerd/ltag/README.md

 - Can be used for adding licence or copyright information on src files of project.
 - Skip file, if template (as provided) already present
-- Supports Golang, Dockerfile, Makefiles and bash scripts
+- Supports Golang source files, Dockerfile, Makefiles and bash scripts
-      - Take cares of Golang compiler flags.
+   - Take cares of compiler flags for golang source files and shebang of bash scripts.
    - Take cares of Golang Package comments too.

 #### Install